stride3d/stride-docs/en/manual/files-and-folders/building-the-game/cleaning-up.md

 ```

 **Explanation** <br/>
 After you publish the game, the **Cleanup Publish** target will be executed.
 It first defines a list of `.xml` and `.pdb` files located in the publish directory and stores them in a new property called **FilesToCleanup**.
-Then the [Delete](https://learn.microsoft.com/en-us/visualstudio/msbuild/delete-task) task goes over that list and deletes them.
+Then the [Delete](https://learn.microsoft.com/en-us/visualstudio/msbuild/delete-task) task goes over that list and deletes all of it's items.

 ## See also